grimmlab/SynGameZero/README.md

 [![PyTorch 1.7](https://img.shields.io/badge/PyTorch-1.7-FF6F00?logo=pytorch)](https://github.com/pytorch/pytorch/releases/tag/v1.7.0)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A RL based approach for automated flowsheet synthesis for chemical processes.
+A reinforcement learning (RL) based approach for automated flowsheet synthesis for chemical processes.
 The agent is trained by transforming the task of creating a profitable flowsheet into a turn based two-player game.
 This transformation allows to employ a similar training procedure as used for AlphaZero.

 ## Citation